-- Submit the IRB forms electronically to the Spokane grant and contract specialist in the Research Office for approval and submission to the WSU IRB.
+- Submit the IRB forms electronically to the Spokane grant and contracts manager in the Office of Research & Scholarship for approval and submission to the WSU IRB.
 Signatures on forms are not needed since hard copies will no longer be accepted.

 - Information and forms can be found on the WSU IRB website.
 Be sure to use the most current forms.

 - A faculty member must be listed as the primary investigator for all IRB applications from graduate students.

 WSU Cooperative Agreements with Spokane Hospitals and DSHS

 These Cooperative Agreements are intended to ensure that human research participants are protected while at the same time allowing WSU researchers to submit only 1 IRB application if research is conducted with Providence hospitals, St. Luke’s Rehabilitation Institute or using DSHS records or facilities.
 Deaconess Medical Center, Valley Hospital & Medical Center, and Rockwood Health are using the WSU IRB when submitting grants with WSU investigators.

 - WSU researchers will complete an IRB-Spokane application and submit the application and associated documents to the grants and contracts manager.
 The grant and contract specialist will send the application to the WSU IRB coordinator.
 The WSU IRB must keep copies and records of all research conducted by WSU researchers.
 This is an administrative review and for file copies only.